natom75/nuclear-reactor-sim/README.md

 - The final **heat** output
 - The **power** output

 In the *control page*, You can change the following parameters:
 - **The control rods' status per rod**
 - **The circulating waters' speed**

-But before You start the simulation, You can set the following parameters too:
+But before You start the simulation, You can set the following parameters too.
+These parameters cannot be changed by You after the simulation has started, but the system can change them.
 - **Type of fuel rods**
 - **Enrichment of fuel rods**
-The parameters cannot be changed by You after the simulation has started, but the system can change them.

 ## Consequences:
 It can work or it can blow up.